NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 By default ***Lat Lon Tools*** follows the **Google Map** convention making it possible to copy and paste between QGIS, Google Map, Google Earth, and other on-line maps without breaking the coordinates into pieces.
 All tools work with latitude and longitude coordinates regardless of the QGIS project coordinate reference system.
 In ***Settings*** the user can choose the ***Coordinate Capture Delimiter*** used between coordinates with presets for **Comma**, **Space**, and **Tab**. **Other** allows the user to specify a delimited string which can be more than one character.

 ## Settings

+> <div style="background-color: #FFE0DD; margin: 18px; padding: 8px;">The <b>CRS</b> and <b>coordinate order</b> are independently set for the coordinate capture, zoom to, and multi-zoom to tools.
+Be careful that when setting one of these settings, that you check the rest to make sure that they are set correctly for your needs.</div>

 ### Capture & Display Settings